 Regulation 123 lists are not subject to the same procedural requirements that have been set out for the CIL Charging Schedule.
 Currently the Regulations only require that regulation 123 lists be published, without the need for consultation or formal procedures.
 Future changes to the Regulations may introduce a requirement for consultation, but at the current time this is not the case.
-A council may change a regulation 123 list as it sees fit, with the only requirement being that a list cannot be introduced within 28 days of the implementation of the previous List.
+A council may change a regulation 123 list as it sees fit, with the only requirements being that a list cannot be introduced within 28 days of the implementation of the previous List, and that appropriate consultation should take place.